Adrian-Amoke/Articles-Code-Challenge/README.md

 ## Notes

-- The `scripts/` directory contains scripts for database setup and running queries, but these files appear to be empty or placeholders.
+- The `scripts/` directory currently contains empty placeholder files for database setup and queries.
-- The database schema and seed files are located in `lib/db/schema.sql` and `lib/db/seed.py` respectively, which can be used to initialize the database.
+- You can use the `lib/db/schema.sql` and `lib/db/seed.py` files to initialize and seed the database as needed.